vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This project helps watchmaking hobbyists build 3D printable "Rising Sun" mainspring winders for every possible size imaginable.
 Everything provided here is free and open source.
 This is the modern solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
 Use it at your own risk.

-Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind vintage unbranded mainsprings/barrels.
+Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
 Worry not, as we have come to your rescue.

 This mainspring winder is designed using FreeCAD to be easily 3D printed with no post-processing/finishing required.
-It will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
+It will approximately cost $5/set by most 3D print service providers.
 The design is parameterized, allowing you to dynamically change the size/dimensions of the winder and the entire design will be recalculated accordingly.

 The RS mainspring winder works very well when constructed correctly, and can wind in both clockwise and counter-clockwise directions.
 It will not kink or damage the mainspring due to the PLA material being softer than steel, yet tough enough to withstand the winding stress.